58191554/PointNet-Project/KeyConcept.md

 ### How HW engages with the concept
 1. Adding Permutation Invariance

    Let students achieve forward pass of MLPs with shared weights and max-pooling across the points.
-3. Joint Alignment Network
+2. Joint Alignment Network
+   Let students implement t-net module in the notebook to understand the architecture of t-net.

+   In order to constrain the matrix learned by t-net to be rotaion matrix, a penalty term is added to the loss of the module and have a coeficient alpha.
+Let student tune the alpha value and observe the accuracy change due to the alpha.
+This can help student understand the loss deisgn and the intuition for the proposal of t-net in PointNet.

-4. Concatenating data and global feature during segmentation
+3. Concatenating data and global feature during segmentation